Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Why do you cook it in a water bath?
 You do this to add moisture to the oven because things like custard and cheesecake have delicate tops and if the oven is dry it will cause them to crack and fall.

 A torch is definitely needed to caramelize the sugar on top of the crème brûlée.
 Here are a few affordable options for you that I personally recommend having used all of them (those are aff links which allows me to make a few bones off of the sale):

-If you are wanting to make a liqueur crème brulee, like my Rumchata creme brulee version, simply sub out ¼ cup of the heavy cream for ¼ cup of the desire liquer.
-That ¼ cup amount of liquer will be plenty to flavor it up.
+If you are wanting to make a liqueur crème brûlée, like my Rumchata creme brulee version, simply sub out ¼ cup of the heavy cream for ¼ cup of the desire liqueur.
+That ¼ cup amount of liqueur will be plenty to flavor it up.

-STORING AND FREEZING: When storing these, remember to cover in plastic while in the refrigerator so that it does not pick up and fridge smells from other foods.
-It can be stored for up to 4 days and it does not freeze well as it will turn into soup once thawed.
+Storing and Freezing: When storing these, remember to cover in plastic while in the refrigerator so that it does not pick up and fridge smells from other foods.
+It can be stored for up to 4 days and it does not freeze well as it will turn into the soup once thawed.